 The primary mission for the IMEMO scientists has always been in the comprehensive investigation of the real international processes, the mechanisms of the market economy and features of the political systems of foreign countries.
 The Institute has considerable expertise in the analysis of the world economy and international relations; it gave a good start to the studies of various countries of the world.
 The domestic political science and economic theory have made a considerable breakthrough under the guidance of IMEMO; the predictive and analytical base for political decisions has also been developed.
 The focus of research of the economists and political scientists of the Institute has always been on the issues with the trends of globalization, new challenges to the international security, and the qualitative changes in the economic and political system of the society.

-The Institute employs more than 315 researchers.
-Among them there are: 8 Members of the Academy of Sciences – Aleksey Arbatov, Vladimir Baranowskiy, Gennadiy Chufrin, Alexander Dynkin, Natalia Ivanova, Vasily Mikheev, Nodari Simoniya, Revold Entov; 8 Corresponding Members of the Academy of Sciences – Vladimir Avtonomov, Sergey Afontsev, Petr Cherkasov, Rostislav Kapelyushnikov, Ivan Korolev, Aleksey V. Kuznetsov, Feodor Voytolovsky, Irina Semenenko; 70 Doctors of Sciences and 170 PhD.
+The Institute employs more than 318 researchers.
+Among them there are: 7 Members of the Academy of Sciences – Aleksey Arbatov, Vladimir Baranowskiy, Gennadiy Chufrin, Alexander Dynkin, Natalia Ivanova, Vasily Mikheev, Revold Entov; 7 Corresponding Members of the Academy of Sciences – Vladimir Avtonomov, Sergey Afontsev, Petr Cherkasov, Rostislav Kapelyushnikov, Ivan Korolev, Feodor Voytolovsky, Irina Semenenko; 53 Doctors of Sciences and 143 PhD.
 Many members of the modern Russian political elites and experts, journalists and leaders of the media business have worked at IMEMO over the time.

 The detailed history of IMEMO is presented in the books written by P. Cherkasov:

 IMEMO.
 Portrait against the background of the Epoch.
 Moscow: Ves Mir, 2004, 572 p.,